Warren Keith

-Warren Keith is an American character actor who has been featured in many contemporary films and has an active career on stage in San Francisco in the late 1990s and since 2000.
-He is also a director.
+Warren Keith (Warren David Keith) is an American character actor of stage, film, and television, active since the late 1980s.
+Keith also directs, and teaches acting at ACT, University of California, Davis, The New School for Social Research, and Barnard College.

+Education

+Kieth graduated from Wesleyan University and the Yale School of Drama.

+Career

 Among other films, Keith has acted in four films by the Coen brothers; he played an FBI Agent in Raising Arizona and the fastidious funeral director in The Big Lebowski.
 In Fargo and A Serious Man he does not appear on screen but is heard several times in telephone conversation with the respective lead characters.
 He had a starring role in the film Haiku Tunnel.
-He also has appeared in television shows such as Nash Bridges, The Enforcer, and Trauma.
+He also has appeared in television shows such as Nash Bridges, The Equalizer, and Trauma.

+Personal life

 He is married to Melissa Smith and resides in San Francisco.
-Keith is a graduate of Wesleyan University and the Yale School of Drama.